lpapailiou/fac/README.md

 </ul>

     // examples
-    break;                              // interpreter fails, as break statement is dangling outside loop while(true) {                       // interpreter fails, as there is unreachable code break; number x = 1; }
+    break;                              // validator fails, as break statement is dangling outside loop while(true) {                       // validator fails, as there is unreachable code break; number x = 1; }
     while(false) {                      // valid
         break; }

 ### Execution
-The execution is handled by the ``Executor``.
+The execution is handled by the ``Interpreter``.
 It can be found int the package ``src\main\java\execution``.
-It is built on an interpreter, which means that it will automatically also validate code semantically before execution - even if the code itself will never run (e.g. in a dead if-then-else branch).
+It is built on a validator, which means that it will automatically also validate code semantically before execution - even if the code itself will never run (e.g. in a dead if-then-else branch).

 Please note that global variables and function definitions must be declared always before being referenced.
 Thus, declarations must be placed always before callers (not like Java, where global variables and functions may be defined anywhere in a file).

-The ``Executor`` can also be set to script mode.
+The ``Interpreter`` can also be set to script mode.
 In this case, only the last entered statement will trigger the execution of print calls.
 In the console, entered code will be validated after pressing ENTER on a blank input line.
 This means, multiple lines can be entered before validating (e.g. line breaks are allowed in between complex statements).